 Located appropriately at 888 Main Street, the MTA’s Q102 bus and RIOC Red Buses all stop at the Octagon.
 But probably the most enjoyable access is a walk north along Main Street or the West Promenade where you can enjoy the city skyline across the East River.

 Roosevelt Island’s historic lighthouse went up in 1872, known then as the Blackwell Island Lighthouse.
 Its origins are obscure, but it guided ships through Hell Gate.
+Note: Apart from a small slice on the west side, Lighthouse Park is closed while the lighthouse undergoes restoration and the state installs a Nellie Bly Monument.

 Designated as both a national and local landmark, the lighthouse anchors a tranquil park where Roosevelt Island divides the East River in Hell Gate.